 - Outbound gets results quickly.
 You can easily scale up and get traction.
 But it’s expensive and once you stop pouring in, you kill your entire sales funnel.

-It’s worth studying both verticals separately.
-Your entire strategy, required budget, roadmap depend on choosing one or allocating a certain ratio.
+It’s worth studying both marketing strategies separately.
+Your entire approach to marketing, the required budget, and your roadmap depend on choosing one or allocating a certain ratio.

 I have recorded a quick comparison video with Colin Carlsen discussing Inbound vs. Outbound and our preferences: